dominickpastore/ruddr/docs/howitworks.rst

 Typically, there will be one updater per provider.
 There are different types of updaters depending on the protocol your dynamic DNS provider uses.

-In the example above, there is one updater that publishes to NoIP using the de facto standard /nic/update protocol and one updater that publishes to Afraid.org using the FreeDNS protocol native to that site.
+In the example above, there is one updater that publishes to Dynu using the de facto standard /nic/update protocol and one updater that publishes to Afraid.org using the FreeDNS protocol native to that site.